prototypo/persistenturls/src/README.txt

 Total time: 5 seconds
 ------------------------------%<-------------------------------------

+Note that the client-side tests presume a clean (empty) database on the PURL server.
+If you run the tests on a PURL server containing existing data, errors may result due to conflicts (e.g. a user/domain/group/PURL of a given name already exists).

 9) You should now be able to hit the Front End Fulcrum to interact with the PURL server: